 Chapter 7: Conclusion

-Ann Goodman, Ph.D, is Faculty Affiliate at the Graduate Center, City University of New York (CUNY), Advanced Science Research Center (ASRC), Environmental Sciences Initiative.
-She has 30 years of international leadership experrience at the intersection of business, finance, sustainability, climate, risk, resilience, as a for- and non-profit executive, entrepreneur, communicator, author, educator.
+Ann Goodman, PhD, is Faculty Affiliate in the Graduate Center, City University of New York (CUNY), Advanced Science Research Center (ASRC), Environmental Sciences Initiative, with 30 years of international leadership at the intersection of business, finance, sustainability, climate, risk, resilience, as for- and nonprofit executive, entrepreneur, communicator, author, and educator.

-Nilda Mesa is Visiting Lecturer at the Paris School of International Affairs, SciencesPo, and Adjunct Professor at the School of International and Public Affairs, Columbia University, as well as Adjunct Senior Research Scientist at the Earth Institute.
-She serves on the Board of Directors of United Therapeutics (NASDAQ: UTHR).
-Mesa is the founding Director of the New York City Mayor’s Office of Sustainability, and served in senior environmental roles at the US EPA, the Pentagon, and the White House Council on Environmental Quality.
-She is a graduate of Harvard Law School.
+Nilda Mesa is Visiting Lecturer at the Paris School of International Affairs, SciencesPo, and Adjunct Professor at the School of International and Public Affairs, Columbia University.
+She serves on the Board of Directors of United Therapeutics.
+Mesa is the former director of the New York City Mayor’s Office of Sustainability, and served in senior environmental roles at the US Environmental Protection Agency, the Pentagon, and the White House Council on Environmental Quality.

 "This inspiring book points the way to a new kind of governance: collaborative, problem-solving, creative, and long-term oriented.
 Climate change is a complex crisis requiring deep and sustained changes across society – in how we produce and use energy, protect nature, adapt to environmental stresses, and ensure social justice.
 As described in the inspiring case studies, stakeholders across society are joining together to chart the way ahead.
 This book gives hope, guidance, and direction for the future." - Jeffrey D. Sachs, Director, Center for Sustainable Development, Columbia University President, United Nations Sustainable Development Solutions Network, author of The Age of Sustainable Development